toirl/cointrader/docs/usage.rst

 -------
 Cointrader can start its trading activity by using the following command::

-        contrader start BTC_DASH
+        contrader start BTC_DASH BTC

-Cointrader expects a valid currency pair as argument to the start command.
+Cointrader expects a valid currency pair as argument and the start amount of BTC to the start command.
 Please not that the naming of the currency pair is depended on the configured exchange.